analogdevicesinc/ai8x-synthesis/README.md

 The number of discarded pixels is network specific and dependent on pooling strides and the types of convolution.
 In general, streaming mode is only useful for networks where the output data dimensions decrease from layer to layer (for example, by using a pooling stride).

 *Note: Streaming mode requires the use of FIFOs.*

+For concrete examples on how to implement streaming mode with a camera, please see the [Camera Streaming Guide](https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/Guides/Camera_Streaming_Guide.md)

 #### FIFOs